yavyx/PaIntDB/PaIntDB _issues.md

 - Change gene_list to genes_df for all networks

 ### Dash GUI
-- How to handle exceptions:
-    - CSV input:
-        - Check no extra columns
-        - Check file format
 - Error messages when 0 genes are mapped.

 ## Vis module